-- Analyse their online behavior pattern.
+- Analyze their online behavior pattern.

 - Instead of a one-size-fits-all philosophy, create multiple landing pages for the same call to action to suit the user’s preferences.

-- Optimize them and promote them organically as well as via paid advertisement mediums, for example- Google AdWords, Facebook Adverts etc.
+- Optimize them and promote them organically as well as via paid advertisement mediums, for example- Google AdWords, Facebook Adverts, etc.

-There are two goals which must be kept in mind before designing: User goals and Business goals.
+There are two goals which must be kept in mind before designing: User goals and Business Goals.
 Click To Tweet

 Important Elements for Conversion centered design